High-Skilled Immigration

 • All awards and scholarships she received, including announcements

 Note: If the announcement did not mention the number of people who applied or were considered, then it is recommended to ask the organization for a letter laying out how exclusive the award was.
-This is especially important for awards from outside the U.S.
+This is especially important for awards from outside the US

 • Invitations to talks from well-respected institutions both inside and outside of the United States